d-flood/apparatus-explorer-standalone/README.md

 # Dependencies

-Python 3.6+ is required in addition to the following libraries:
-- `lxml` --mandatory
-- `python-docx` --only needed when exporting to docx
-- `natsort` --needed for the combining XML files function
+On Windows, this standalone version should run without any other dependencies being in place.
+For all other platforms, see the source code repository: [apparatus-explorer](https://github.com/d-flood/apparatus-explorer).
+Any platform with Python 3.6+ can run that version.

-[GraphViz](https://graphviz.org/) is optional.
+[GraphViz](https://graphviz.org/) is optional, but it is recommended.
 If GraphViz is installed and added to path, the Apparatus Explorer will display a PNG graph of the local stemma and save the graph to `/graphs`.
 If GraphViz is not installed, the Apparatus Explorer will display a plain text representation of the same data.